jundalisay/spblist/content/en/research/spinoza/cartesian/part-2/prop-16.md

 When the sling is supposed to be coming from L toward B, let this line be `BF`.

 <!-- Part 2, Proposition 16 161 -->
-If on the other hand the sling is supposed to be coming from C toward B, let this line be BG.
-If BH is the line drawn from the center through the circumference, which it cuts at B, I understand the angle GBH to be equal to the angle FBH.
+If on the other hand the sling is supposed to be coming from `C` toward `B`, let this line be `BG`.

+If `BH` is the line drawn from the center through the circumference, which it cuts at B, I understand the angle GBH to be equal to the angle `FBH`.

 But if the stone at B is determined to move toward F by the sling moving in a circle from L toward B, then it necessarily follows (Ax.
 1 8) that when the sling 0 moves with a contrary determination from C toward B, the stone will be determined to proceed to move in line with BF with a contrary determination and will therefore tend not toward G but toward K.

 This is contrary to our hypothesis.

 No line except a tangent can be drawn through point B making equal adjacent angles, DBH, ABH, with the line BH,4 there can be no line but a tangent that can preserve the same hypothesis, whether the sling moves from L to B or from C to B. And so the stone can tend to move along no line but the tangent.
 Q.E.D.

 Proof 2: Instead of a circle, conceive a hexagon ABH inscribed in a circle, and a body C at rest on one side, AB.